peter88213/novelyst_retablex/docs/index.md

 - The plugin adds a "Relationship table" submenu to the *novelyst* "Export" menu.
 - Export as "standard" csv, or a csv formatted for Excel.
+- The exported document is placed in the project folder.

 ## Requirements